Lab 06: SAC

 logprob_ = dist.log_prob(act_).squeeze()

-[next_obs, act_], axis=1)
+q_input = torch.cat([next_obs, act_], axis=1)

-self.target_q1_net(q_input).squeeze()
+q1_t = self.target_q1_net(q_input).squeeze()

-y2 = reward + self.gamma * (1 - done) * \
+y = reward + self.gamma * (1 - done) * (torch.min(q1_t, q2_t) - self.alpha * logprob_)

-Reparameterization trick for training act_net
+4. Reparameterization trick for the actor update

-dist = Normal(mu, var)
+dist = Normal(mu, sigma)

-act_ = dist.rsample()
+act_ = dist.rsample() # differentiable sample

 logprob_ = dist.log_prob(act_).squeeze()